Benjamin Franklin famously wrote, “In this world, nothing can be said to be certain except death and taxes.”

 A Not-So-Temporary Alcohol Tax

-To pay for necessary repairs, the city created a new tax law that raised the alcohol tax temporarily to 10 percent.
-Even though the repairs were completed by 1942, the tax never went back down, and in fact, went up again to 18 percent in 1968.
+To pay for necessary repairs, the city created a new tax law that raised the alcohol tax temporarily to 10%.
+Even though the repairs were completed by 1942, the city never repealed the tax.
+Worse, it was increased to 18% in 1968.

-In New Hampshire, a state full of quarries and gravel pits, residents can expect to pay an excavation tax for any cubic yard of earth that is excavated.
+In New Hampshire, a state full of quarries and gravel pits, residents can expect to pay an excavation tax for any cubic yard of the earth that is excavated.
 The goal of this tax is to make sure that industrial operations pay their fair share.
 You can’t even give away dirt for free — you’ll owe taxes on any dirt you dig up.